transcom/mymove/docs/adr/0035-use-query-builder.md

 * **Write a generic query interface that accepts any model** Another option is to write a query builder as a dependency to handlers/services.
-The proof of oncept is as follows:
+The proof of concept is as follows:

 ```go
 type QueryFilter interface {